 A balanced diet also includes avoiding too much of some foods and making sure you get enough of others.

 Choose different healthy foods from each food group.
 Eat foods from each group with every meal.
-Whenever you sit down to a meal, green vegetables should take up half of your plate.Protein (meats and beans)
+Whenever you sit down to a meal, fruits and vegetables should take up half of your plate.Protein (meats and beans)

 Avoid the fried options; baked, steamed, grilled, stewed, or broiled are lower in calories and saturated fat.